Himanshu-161/ATTENDANCE-MANAGEMENT-SYSTEM/README.md

 # ATTENDANCE-MANAGEMENT-SYSTEM
-An attendance tracking system using Java for accurate data management.
+A attendance tracking system using Java for accurate data management.